 Kinetic energy is the energy of motion.
-Let's explore it by creating a chain reaction that will demonstrate kinetic energy.
+Create a chain reaction that will demonstrate kinetic energy.

-- 1. Gather some dominos or similar objects. - 2.
-Create a path where each domino stands on its end close enough to the next domino so that it will hit it if it falls. - Look at the dominos after they are set up.
-They are not yet moving, so they have potential energy. - 4.
+1. Gather some dominos or similar objects.

+- 2. Create a path where each domino stands on its end close enough to the next domino so that it will hit it if it falls. - 3.
+Look at the dominos after they are set up.
+They are still, so they have potential energy. - 4.
 Tap the lead domino and watch the chain reaction.
 Motion is kinetic energy! - 5.
-Create more complex chain reaction paths. - What does your research through repeated trials teach you about kinetic energy? - List other times that you observe kinetic energy.
+Create more complex chain reaction paths. - What does your research through repeated trials teach you about kinetic energy? - List some other times you see kinetic energy.